hfoley/SynapseLoadV2/README.md

 	5. Azure Synapse Workspace - new environment for anayltics
 	6. Azure Synapse SQL Pool - destination to load parquet extracted files

-* [CreateResources](https://github.com/hfoley/SynapseLoad/tree/master/CreateResources)   - contains PowerShell scripts to build all the Azure components in the solution.
+* [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)   - contains PowerShell scripts to build all the Azure components in the solution.
 * [AzureSQLScripts](https://github.com/hfoley/SynapseLoad/tree/master/AzureSQLScripts)   - contains SQL Scripts to create and load the Azure SQL metadata table.
 Also contains a subdirectory with sample data and related scripts if you'd like to test/view the solution with sample data instead.
 * [ADFPosh](https://github.com/hfoley/SynapseLoad/tree/master/ADFPosh)  - contains PowerShell scripts to build the ADF coponents and pipelines